 The two portraits in question are a bust in the collection of Palazzo Altemps in Rome (known as the Ludovisi Antinous) and a fragment of a marble head belonging to the Art Institute of Chicago.

 Simonetti’s claim that the Chicago’s head came from a relief was incorrect, but his identification of the subject was right.
-The lock scheme and facial iconography belonged to one of the two main portrait types of Antinous.
+The lock scheme and facial iconography belonged to one of Antinous’s two main portrait types.

 In 2005, on a trip to Rome, W. Raymond Johnson, an Egyptologist at the University of Chicago, suggested the theory that the Chicago’s fragment was originally part of Antinous’s bust housed at the Palazzo Altemps museum.
 The marble bust once belonged to the Ludovisi family, who assembled the most prestigious collection of ancient sculptures in Rome (today, 104 sculptures from the Ludovisi collection are on display at the Palazzo Altemps).
 After the original ancient face of Antinous was broken at some unknown time (perhaps even before it entered the Ludovisi collection), the bust received a replacement face by the mid-18th century.
-Only the chest, neck and back of the head were part of the original bust.
+Only the head’s chest, neck and back were part of the original bust.
 The bust remained on display in the Villa until the late 19th century.
-In 1901 the Italian State purchased the most important works from the Ludovisi collection, including the Antinous bust, which has been on permanent display in the Museum of Palazzo Altemps since 1997.
+In 1901, the Italian State purchased the most important works from the Ludovisi collection, including the Antinous bust, permanently displayed in the Museum of Palazzo Altemps since 1997.

 A short video outlines the steps scholars took to follow Johnson’s lead and ultimately reunite the two pieces.